List of clinical trial registries

-International
+Global registry

 The World Health Organization's International Clinical Trials Registry Platform (ICTRP) acts as a voluntary coordinating body for many international registries, including many of those listed below.

-By country
+National and regional registries

 Africa

 The Pan-African clinical trials registry (PACTR) is available at pactr.org.
 It is funded by the European and Developing Countries Clinical Trials Partnership (EDCTP) and operates out of the South African Cochrane Centre (Cochrane Collaboration) based at the South African Medical Research Council.
-PACTR's remit ensures that it can register all clinical trials that are conducted on the continent in all disease areas.
-PACTR is a primary member of the WHO's International Clinical Trials Registry Platform (ICTRP), and thus contributes data to the central search portal hosted by ICTRP.
+PACTR contributes data to the WHO's ICTRP.

 Australia and New Zealand

-The countries of Australia and New Zealand share a registry.
-The ANZCTR is located at: anzctr.org.au.
+Australia and New Zealand share the ANZCTR registry located at: anzctr.org.au.
 Registering trials with the ANZCTR is voluntary.
 It is publicly owned and managed by a non-profit organization and is funded by an enabling grant from Australia's National Health and Medical Research Council (NHMRC).
-The registry is in English.

 Brazil

-Brazil has a registry (the Registro Brasileiro de Ensaios Clínicos, abbreviated ReBEC) at: ensaiosclinicos.gov.br.
-ReBEC is a project of the Brazilian Ministry of Health, The Panamerican Health Organization (PAHO) and The Oswaldo Cruz Foundation (FIOCRUZ).
+Brazil has a registry (Registro Brasileiro de Ensaios Clínicos, ReBEC): ensaiosclinicos.gov.br.
+ReBEC is a project of the Brazilian Ministry of Health, the Panamerican Health Organization (PAHO) and the Oswaldo Cruz Foundation (FIOCRUZ).